rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 Over 90% of all email traffic is spam, although most of it never makes it to your inbox.
 Spam can cost millions of dollars in business productivity and infrastructure.
-Spam email is also used to *phish* sensitive and valuable information from companies and to trick people into transferring money.
+Spammers also use spam to *phish* sensitive and valuable information from companies and trick people into transferring money.
 Knowing how to defend against spam and phishing attempts is the first step to keep your information safe.